Dissertation and Thesis Submissions

-If you have questions regarding the formatting or submission of your dissertation or thesis, please contact the Graduate School’s dissertation editors, Shari Hill and Evan Bryson, via the following methods:
+If you have questions regarding the formatting or submission of your dissertation or thesis, please contact the Graduate School’s dissertation editors via the following methods:

-- Written correspondence, signed title pages, and any printed submission forms should be sent to:
+- Written correspondence, signed title pages (if applicable), and printed ProQuest/UMI forms should be sent to:

 The Graduate School

 502 Main Building